aspose-words-cloud/aspose-words-cloud-node/README.md

 - Add & remove watermarks and protection.
 - Read & write access to Document Object Model.

+## Enhancements in Version 21.2

+- Added delete all comments method

 ## Enhancements in Version 21.1

 - Added online version for all API methods